Mrian07/Proyeksi/docs/getting-started/sign-in-registration/README.md

 ![Forgot-password](1566205596114.png)

-You are then asked to enter you email address with which you have registered to OpenProject.
+You are then asked to enter you email address with which you have registered to ProyeksiApp.

 ![enter-email-address](1566205903097.png)